 - Evidence of English language Proficiency if English is not your first language

-If your transcript or degree certificate is not in English you are required to provide the original transcript and degree certificate, as well as a copy of the same translated into English and authenticated by a legal translator.
+If your transcript or degree certificate is not in English you are required to provide the original transcript and degree certificate, as well as a copy of the same translated into English and authenticated by a legal translator or the awarding institution.
 Please note that self-translated documents are not acceptable.

 Note that only scans of original documents will be accepted.
 We do not accept scanned photocopies.